Cluttered screens & confusing jargon leave users disoriented

 Usability Test

-Users often face unexpected hurdles in existing rental apps that disrupt their booking flow
+Unexpected hurdles in rental apps disrupt and abandon the booking flow

 I performed a deep dive into the rental market by observing two usability tests on competitor apps